steeve/cross-compiler/README.rst

 The dockcross script will execute the given command-line inside the container, along with all arguments passed after the command.
-Commands that evaluate environmental variable in the image, like `$CC` above, should be executed in `bash -c`.
+Commands that evaluate environmental variables in the image, like `$CC` above, should be executed in `bash -c`.
 The present working directory is mounted within the image, which can be used to make source code available in the Docker container.